-- 1. Press all three buttons of the positioner. - 2.
-Keep these buttons pressed for more than 2 seconds.
+1. Press the three buttons of the positioner at the same time for at least 2 seconds.

 Current operating data can be called and displayed in this mode, e.g.:

 - Stroke number

 - Number of changes in direction

 - Number of fault messages